-Kentucky "Wheelie Bin" System

-"Wheelie bins" (plastic garbage cans with wheels) were used to collect humanure at a music festival in 2008 in Kentucky, USA (Figure 14 shows the toilet building).
-The humanure was collected with sawdust and then simply left inside the wheelie bins for an entire year.
+Kentucky ''Wheelie Bin'' System - Wheelie bins were used to collect humanure at a music festival in 2008 in Kentucky, USA (Figure 9 shows the toilet building).
+The humanure was collected with sawdust, then simply left to sit inside the wheelie bins for an entire year.
 The temperature was not monitored, and it is unlikely that thermophilic conditions occurred.
 After a year, the toilet materials were dumped into a compost pile.
 Whatever excess moisture (urine) had initially been in the wheelie bins had become absorbed by the sawdust by that time, and odor had largely disappeared.
 This process was not intentional, but was the result of a lack of planning and little understanding of how compost works.
 In the end however, there was no waste, no flies, little odor and no pollution.
 All of the organic material was recycled.

-Texas 20-Liter System

-A group collected humanure at a building conference in Texas, USA from about 150 people over a week's time.
-Six humanure toilets were used, each different and each equipped with 20-liter receptacles.
-The collected toilet material was trucked to a neighboring farm where it was deposited into compost bins made from pallets (Figure 15 shows a bamboo toilet and some of the toilet receptacles used at this event, as well as a compost bin).
+Texas 20-Liter System - A group collected humanure at a building conference in Texas, USA from about 150 people over a week's time.
+Six humanure toilets were used, each different and all equipped with 20-liter receptacles (Figure 10 shows a bamboo toilet and some of the toilet receptacles).
+The collected toilet material was trucked to a neighboring farm where it was deposited into compost bins made from pallets.
 Two bins were filled and compost temperatures in the 55 degree C range were recorded.

-Additional Projects

-Other humanure projects in a village in Missouri, USA and in Mongolia were also used to collect data and information, but space limitations prevent their review in this paper.
+Additional Projects - Other humanure projects in a village in Missouri, USA and in Mongolia were also used to collect data and information, but space limitations prevent their review in this paper.
 More information can be found at humanurehandbook.com.